oraclenik/Postdock-DockerSwarm/README.md

 # Postgres-Docker
-This Project is heavily based on Postdock (https://github.com/paunin/PostDock) thanks to (https://github.com/paunin) I just maked it Suitable for Docker Swarm and docker-compose with postgis module.
+This Project is heavily based on Postdock (https://github.com/paunin/PostDock) and I just maked it Suitable for Docker Swarm and docker-compose with postgis module.

+Thanks to (https://github.com/paunin) for his great work

 ## Installing: